IS ASPARTAME O.K. DOCTOR?

 My patients have often asked me whether taking aspartame is OK.
 At the time, I thought that it was, as I had read that it was present in over 6,000 foods, and was consumed by more than 100 million people worldwide, so naturally I assumed it must be OK.
 Being an inquisitive mind, however, I decided to do a little background research into Aspartame.
 I was horrified with what I discovered, and would like to share this with you so that you can be a little more informed, and share this wisdom with your patients, loved ones and family.

+Aspartame is the technical name for the brand names, NutraSweet, Equal, Spoonful, and Equal-Measure.
 Aspartame was discovered by accident in 1965, when James Schlatter, a chemist of G.D.
 Searle Company was testing an anti-ulcer drug.
 Aspartame was approved for dry goods in 1981 and for carbonated beverages in 1983.
-Aspartame is the synthetic sweetener that is about 200 times sweeter than sugar and is added to most of the diet products, as well as other foods.

 SYMPTOMS OF ASPARTAME TOXICITY